-- Students who are nationals of one of the EEA-EFTA states: Iceland, Liechtenstein and Norway.
+- Students who are nationals of one of the EEA-EFTA states: North Macedonia, Iceland, Liechtenstein, Norway and Turkey.

 - Students who have resided or carried out their main activities (studies, work, etc.) for more than 12 months over the past five years (counted backward starting from the official deadline for application to the master) in any of the above listed countries.

 All other students are considered as Partner Country candidates, including candidates from: Switzerland and the Western Balkan region (i.e. Albania, Bosnia-¬Herzegovina, Croatia, Kosovo under UNSC Resolution 1244/99, FYRoM, Montenegro and Serbia).

 To be eligible for the Master programme the applicant should fulfil these minimum requirements:

 - Be holder of a recognized primary University degree in areas related to Health, Logistics or Sociology (a minimum of three years’ study at a university and of a minimum of 180 ECTS, or equivalent according to the regulations in the country of origin and to the European regulations).

 - Candidates wishing to fulfil the study track at University of Nicosia will need to have basic training in public health, epidemiological methods and statistics.

 - In the letter of motivation please specify on the choice of the purpose or the desired option.